 Drab, ordinary, jurassic are terms that come to mind when describing the Hostess Baseball Cards of the the mid-late ‘70s.
 The sets were nothing more than marketing ploys to sell more Twinkies, HoHos, Suzy-Q’s and King Dons (Ding Dons if you lived on the West Coast).
 Big on errors and small on creativity, the Hostess sets featured the game’s biggest stars with simple head shots displayed against uninspired spring training backdrops and white borders.

-Yes, the Hostess sets were dull, almost cheerless, but just about every 40-something to 50-somethingbaseball fan/collector (like the guy I see in the mirror every morning) has fond memories of Hostess’s lame attempt at manufacturing baseball cards.
-After all, this was the set that we assembled piece by piece while waiting for Mom to rummage through the produce isle at the local grocery store.
+Yes, the Hostess sets were dull, almost cheerless, but just about every 40-something to 50-something baseball fan/collector (like the guy I see in the mirror every morning) has fond memories of Hostess’s lame attempt at manufacturing baseball cards.
+After all, this is the set that we assembled piece by piece while Mom rummaged through the produce isle at the local grocery store.
 This is also the set that got us hooked on The Sporting News, which played a huge role in the development of our baseball fandom.